limitcool/caddy-waf/README.md

 ### `get_owasp_rules.py`

 This script fetches the OWASP core rules and converts them into the JSON format required for the WAF rules.
-You can use this script to automatically download and update your rules with the latest OWASP configurations.

 ```bash
 python3 get_owasp_rules.py